yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 What other languages have different standard libraries for people learning and people not learning?
 What could be a greater way to confuse learners, waste their time and make them think this language is a joke than presenting them with n different standard libraries?
 ```

-I will add my own assertion here: Haskell *is* confusing today because the Prelude is in a backward state that no longer reflects several important best practices (this is why Neil created the Safe package!) and it does not hold up once you write more than a trivial amount of code in your module.
+I will add my own assertion here: Haskell *is* confusing today because the Prelude is in a backward state that no longer reflects several important best practices (for example, Neil had to create the Safe package!) and it does not hold up once you write more than a trivial amount of code in your module.

 We also need to keep in mind that using Haskell can be difficult for beginners precisely for some of the same reasons that it is painful for experts.
 And the same reason these new changes will be more difficult for beginners (mental overhead of using the Foldable/Traversable abstraction instead of just lists) will also create difficulties for non-beginners.